 - It can publish and subscribe model in a power-efficient way.

-- Additionally, It has robust communication, because of the elements.
-That helps to design that can decouple both the device and the subscribing server.
+- Additionally, It has robust communication that can decouple both the device and the subscribing server.

 - Moreover, It is a low-overhead protocol.